 Wester Home | Jackson County, FL | c.
-1890-early 1900s
+1890s

 But a home like this one must’ve felt quite empty without a wife.
-So in 1903, William married Annie and they would start a family here on this property along the railroad tracks that were critical to the success of Williams business.
+So in 1903, William married Annie and they would start a family here on this property along the railroad tracks that were critical to the success of his business.

 Naturally, as they started a new life together, they would need a new house and William built a second home on his property, set further away from the railroad tracks.
-Family history says that at that time, in-laws moved in to the original Wester home and reported that Annie would still appear regularly in the home, lingering near the fireplaces.
+Family history says that at that time, in-laws moved into the original Wester home and reported that Annie would still appear regularly in the home, lingering near the fireplaces.

 William and his new wife, Pencie, would have another 4 children together, but sadly, tragedy was set to strike this family again.
 A bizarre event happened on this property in 1938 that would take many years to resolve and likely still haunts those who are related.

-On one fateful night that year, William was murdered in his new home leaving his second wife, Pencie, to raise the children by herself; ranging from 2 months to 6 years old.
+As he had found himself widowed before, he now left his second wife, Pencie, to raise the children by herself; ranging from 2 months to 6 years old.
 But as I mentioned earlier, ‘Miss Pencie’ as the locals called her, became a beloved figure and from what I have researched about her, it’s easy to see why.

-After her husbands death, she did the only thing she could do and found a way to support her family.
-Pencie began teaching as a career and would end up working for the Jackson County School Board for 35 years as an educator to not only her own children, but the other children of the community.
+After her husbands’ death, she did the only thing she could do and found a way to support her family.
+Pencie began teaching as a career and would end up working for the Jackson County School Board for 35 years as an educator to not only her own children but the other children of the community.

 Unfortunately, this area was devastated by Hurricane Michael in 2018 and many historic buildings both old and new nearby were destroyed.
 I haven’t been back to this home since then but based on recent satellite images, it doesn’t look good.